What are Bank-Specific Ratios?

 Operating Leverage = Growth Rate of Revenue – Growth Rate of Non-Interest Expense

 As the name suggests, the liquidity coverage ratio measures the liquidity of a bank.
-This particular ratio measures the ability of a bank to meet short term obligations without any inflow of outside cash for 30 days.
+Specifically, it measures the ability of a bank to meet short-term obligations without any inflow of outside cash for 30 days.

 The formula for the liquidity coverage ratio is:

-This period of 30 days was chosen as that is the estimated amount of time it takes for the government to step in and help a bank during a financial crisis.
-Thus, if a bank is capable of fund cash outflows for 30 days, it would not fall.
+The 30-day period was chosen as it is the estimated amount of time it takes for the government to step in and help a bank during a financial crisis.
+Thus, if a bank is capable of fund cash outflows for 30 days, it will not fall.

 2. Leverage Ratio

 The leverage ratio measures the ability of a bank to cover its exposures with tier 1 capital.
 As tier 1 capital is the core capital of a bank, it is also very liquid.
-This allows it to be converted to cover exposures easily and ensure the solvency of a bank.
+Tier 1 capital allows it to be converted to cover exposures easily and ensure the solvency of the bank.